lewoudar/scalpel/docs/static-spider.md

 * In the previous code, we check if the link we want to follow exists, `if next_link is not None`, it is important because on the [last](https://quotes.toscrape.com/page/10/) page there is no next link 😛
-* On the last line I printed spider [statistics](api.md#spiderstatistics) which contains many information like the total time by the spider, urls scrapped, followed or rejected due to robots.txt rules.
+* On the last line I printed spider [statistics](api.md#spiderstatistics) which contains many information like the total time taken by the spider, urls scrapped, followed or rejected due to robots.txt rules.
 You will probably need these information at some point in time.

 ## Good to know

 scalpel can also deals with file urls instead of http ones.
-The url needs to start with `file:///` followed by the path of the file.
+The url needs to start with `file:///` followed by the file path.
 You can use [Path.as_uri](https://docs.python.org/3/library/pathlib.html#pathlib.PurePath.as_uri) method to help you to create these urls.

 You will notice that the following spider attributes are public and therefore can be set in the *parse* function: